Why Smart Plugs Are the Best Outdoor Light Timers and How to Use Them

 If you’re using an indoor outlet in, say, a garage, any smart plug will do.
 Outdoor outlets require an outdoor smart plug.
 These tend to cost a bit more than indoor models and are becoming more widely available in stores.
 And if you need an extension cord, make sure it’s rated for outdoor use.

 If you need to power a particularly elaborate light display, consider a multi-outlet outdoor smart plug with a yard stake.
 These plugs typically have three to six outlets and a 6-foot power cord.
-They aren’t as widely available, though, and are only made by a few lesser-known brands, such as Enbrighten, Feit Electric, and WiOn.
+They aren’t as widely available, though, and are made only by a few lesser-known brands, such as Enbrighten, Feit Electric, and WiOn.

 Shop smart plugs: Amazon, Best Buy, Home Depot, and Walmart